 - Direct award

-- General further competition
+- Further competition

 Direct award is available on all lots of the agreement.
-Service offers can be found on the Government eMarketplace.
+Service Offers can be found on the Government eMarketplace.
 Access to the Government eMarketplace involves pre-registration of individuals within an organisation.
 Please note, the organisation’s Data Universal Numbering System (DUNS) number - a nine-digit number unique to your company - is required for this registration process.

 Once logged on to the Government eMarketplace site, the catalogue is available under ‘Shopping’, then the ‘Marketplace’ tab.
 Search for RM3808.
 All catalogue items are shown, so apply filters (Lot 3 for example) to narrow results down.

-CCS have advised that it is possible to invite suppliers to add new catalogue items to the Direct Award Catalogue should a requirement exist which is not matched by existing catalogue items (for example, where a product is a good match to the requirement but the standard support services is inadequate).
+CCS have advised that it is possible to invite suppliers to add new catalogue items to the Direct Award Catalogue should a requirement exist which is not matched by existing catalogue items (for example, where a product is a good match to the requirement but the standard support service is inadequate).